“My mom, in a retirement home? No way. Not her.”

 The Benefits of a New Lifestyle

 There is no right or wrong way to come to the decision to move.
 Together, families will need to talk honestly about what is going on.
 Perhaps soon, or maybe later, but definitely before it’s a necessity.
 You’ll see a list of key questions here to help start the thinking.
-For most people, it’s about recognizing when the time is right and exploring the options available, and then making that decision to move to a place where they can enjoy more living.
+For most people, it’s about recognizing when the time is right and exploring the options available, and then making that decision to move to a place where they can enjoy senior living.

 Remember that the choice to make a move to a senior living residence is very personal, and it is not tied to a specific age or milestone.